MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-q-and-a.md

 Use Q&A to explore your data using natural language capabilities and receive answers in the form of charts and graphs.
 Unlike a search engine, Q&A only provides results about the data in Power BI datasets.

-To learn more about Q&A, see [Explore your data and create visuals using Q&A](../create-reports/power-bi-tutorial-q-and-a.md)
+To learn how to use Q&A, see [Explore your data and create visuals using Q&A](../create-reports/power-bi-tutorial-q-and-a.md)

 ## Which visualizations does Q&A use?